It's Everyone's Responsibility.

 The lives of the Tollway’s customers and employees depend on it.

-Maintenance workers, H.E.L.P. truck drivers, Illinois State Police troopers, construction contractors and toll collectors risk their lives every day, and customers put their trust in these individuals and each other to have a safe, reliable commute.
-Unfortunately, not all drivers understand the dangers of a highway system designed to keep traffic moving.
+Maintenance workers, H.E.L.P. truck drivers, Illinois State Police troopers, construction contractors and toll collectors risk their lives every day.
+Unfortunately, not all drivers recognize the impact that their decisions and actions on the road can have on others.

-It is for this reason the Illinois Tollway has launched initiative after initiative to promote roadway safety, enhance the highway system and educate the public on the law and best practices of driving.
-The Tollway continuously looks for effective ways to develop and promote safety.
+It is for this reason the Illinois Tollway launches initiative after initiative to promote roadway safety, enhance the highway system and educate the public on the law and best practices of driving.

 Work Zone Safety

 The Illinois Tollway has always committed to ensuring that its work zones remain safe for both drivers and workers during construction.
-As the 2012 construction season got into full swing, the Tollway joined the Illinois Department of Transportation and the Illinois State Police to remind drivers to be prepared, stay focused, slow down and watch for workers.
+During the 2020 construction season, the Tollway joins the Illinois Department of Transportation and the Illinois State Police to remind drivers to be prepared, stay focused, slow down and watch for workers.

 2023 National Work Zone Awareness